csc7/PP1_CI_TGC/README.md

 ___
 # **3 .
 Design Choices**

-The design was planned to cover screen sizes from 320px x 568px to 1920px x 1370px.
+The design was planned to cover screen sizes from 320x568px to 1920x1370px.

 ## **Colors**
 Green is the main color of the project.
 The reason for this selection is to be in line with the nature of the company (whose services are focused in the current transition energy) and with the name of the company: The Green Company.